-- Priority registration for Summer Camp. - Half-price admission to many programs and events. - 5% discount on day-off camps and 15% discount on Wild Wanderers - Quarterly newsletter: The Quill - 20% discount on bird seed and gift shop purchases, 10% discount on native plants - Exclusive invitations to member-only events, including - Member Appreciation Day - Free seasonal nature walks, - Spring Native Plant Sale preview, - Member Spring Restoration Workday, and more - · Access to facility rentals for private events such as green birthday parties and weddings - Free outdoor equipment borrowing of birding kits, snowshoes, canoes, and more - Free or discounted admission at nature centers across America
+- Priority registration for Summer Camp. - Half-price admission to many programs and events. - 5% discount on day-off camps and 15% discount on Wild Wanderers - 20% discount on bird seed and gift shop purchases - Exclusive invitations to member-only events - Discounts on facility rentals for private events such as green birthday parties and weddings - Free outdoor equipment borrowing of birding kits, snowshoes, canoes, and more - Free or discounted admission at nature centers across America